AndreaNardinocchi/placemark/README.md

 ### Bugs/Defects

-- The purpose of having the user add their location geocoordinates was for them to be utilized for the calculation of the distance bewteen the user and the placemark locations.
+- The purpose of having the user add their location geocoordinates was for them to be utilized for the calculation of the distance bewteen the user's and the placemark locations.
 However, I was unable to find a way to inject the user geocoordinates into any util files to create an ad hoc function.
 Therefore, I am having the user add their location geocoordinates again whenever they add a new category in the dashboard.

-# Dahboard
+## Dahboard

 As the user logs in, they will land to the dashboard view where they can select one of the 4 available categories (Restaurants, Museums, Parks, Beaches) from a dropdown menu in a form.
-They will also have the chance to add notes about the use of the category, and their location geeocordinates.
+They will also have the chance to add notes about the use of the category, and their location geocordinates.
 The latter will be used in functions in the 'utils' files to calculate the distance between the user and the placemarks locations:

 ![alt text](image-13.png)

-The first thing to notice is that the user won't be able to add the same category twice, which is a paramount feature because we don't want them to get unnecessary duplicates.
-To achieve that, a few lines of code have been injected into the 'addCategory' handler aiming at checking that category just added by the user is not already stored in the 'categoryStore' :
+The first thing to notice is that the user won't be able to add the same category twice, which is a paramount feature since we don't want the user to get unnecessary duplicates.
+For this purpose, a few lines of code have been injected into the 'addCategory' route aiming at checking that the category just added by the user is not already stored in the 'categoryStore' :

 ```
 addCategory: {